June 18, 2008

 Clare Booth Luce Gallery of Modern and Contemporary Art (27)

-Now on view at the Academy is Shu: Reinventing Books in Contemporary Chinese Art, part of Asian Sensation, the museum's summer program of exhibitions, film, music and more.
+Shu: Reinventing Books in Contemporary Chinese Art, was part of Asian Sensation, the museum's 2008 summer program of exhibitions, film, music and more.

 With more than 30 works made since the 1980s from 23 artists, Shu: Reinventing Books in Chinese Contemporary Art is the first exhibition in the U.S. to explore how artists are reexamining traditional Chinese books and albums through the lens of China’s recent history and social transformation.